threefourth/exploration/README.md

 # exploration

-Place for the team to share our snippets and experiments
+Lets use the subfolders in this repo to test our new ideas and place snippets/experiments that you think will benefit the team.